StatisticalRethinkingJulia/StructuralCausalModels.jl/README.md

 My initial goal for this package is to have a way to apply SCM ideas to the examples in [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia), i.e. a working version of `d_separation()`, `adjustment_sets()` and `implied_conditional_independencies()`.

-StructuralCausalModels.jl will be registeredand once registered can be installed using `] add StructuralCausalModels`.
+StructuralCausalModels.jl will be registered and, once registered, can be installed using `] add StructuralCausalModels`.

 # Versions